DylanBerger/ExoplanetClassifier/README.md

 # Overview
 The purpose of this classifier was to create a machine learning model which could classify planets.
 I ended up using a random forest classifier which achieved 98.65% accuracy with just three parameters.
-Note: before running the site, look for the instructions in this page to properly set it up.
+Note: before running the site, look for the instructions on the bottom of the page to properly set it up.

 # Repository Summary